DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Introduction

-We see our approach as complementary to known side-channel countermeasures.
-ORAM and oblivious execution provide strong protection with high cost.
-Manual hardening allows elimination of known attacks.
-Our solution enables hardening of enclaves against unpredictable information leakage (e.g., new attack vectors or sensitive enclave data that developers would fail to mark) with practical and adjustable overhead. \abbrev can be used as the only or additional enclave hardening technique depending on the deployment scenario.
+The basic runtime overhead of \abbrev is $4.36\times$ without re-randomization.
+Using different re-randomization rates, we measured an overhead approximately between $5\times$ and $11\times$.
+We acknowledge that this is a significant performance penalty, but emphasize that our solution is at least one order of magnitude faster than complete ORAM schemes like Obfuscuro~\cite{obfuscuro}.
+Additionally, we note that this overhead only applies to the SGX enclave, which handles just the security-critical part of an application.

+Our security evaluation reveals that the protection provided by \abbrev depends on the target enclave.
+Enclaves where predictable data access patterns, like initialization routines, are soon followed by secret-dependent data accesses, require aggressive re-randomization to prevent leakage, incurring higher overhead.
+In a corner case, our solution can prevent any leakage by re-randomizing enclave memory after every memory access, effectively functioning as an ORAM implementation.
+However, enclaves where secret-dependent accesses do not happen (soon) after predictable accesses can be strongly protected with much lower overhead.

-\paragraph{Contributions} To summarize, this paper makes the following main contributions:
+\paragraph{Contributions.} This paper makes the following main contributions:

-\begin{itemize} \item \emph{Novel approach.} We propose a novel defensive approach called semantic agnostic data randomization as a countermeasure against cache-based side-channel attacks on SGX. \item \emph{New tool.} We design and implement a compiler-based tool called \abbrev that instruments the code to permute an enclave's data memory at cache-line granularity and re-randomizes it gradually. \item \emph{Evaluation.} We evaluate the performance of our system and find its overhead practical.
-We analyze the security of our solution and show that it prevents many cache attacks effectively. \end{itemize}
+\begin{itemize}[noitemsep,nolistsep] \item \emph{Novel approach.} We propose a novel approach called semantic-agnostic data randomization as a defense against side-channel attacks on SGX. \item \emph{New tool.} We design and implement a tool called \abbrev that instruments code to permute an enclave's data memory locations at cache-line granularity and re-randomize them repeatedly. \item \emph{Evaluation.} We evaluate the performance of our system, analyze possible leakage, and show how previous attack targets can be protected. \end{itemize}